 Substitutions and Variations

 - Potatoes - Russet potatoes work well with this recipe if you like to eat their thicker skin.
 Scrub the potatoes very well first, and consider peeling half the batch you will use.
-(I think a whole batch with the skins would be a bit much) The flesh of red potatoes isn't starchy enough to create fluffy mashed potatoes so I wouldn't recommend those, new potatoes, or fingerlings.
+(I think a whole batch with the skins would be a bit much) The flesh of red potatoes isn't starchy enough to create fluffy mashed potatoes so I wouldn't recommend those, new potatoes, or fingerlings for this dish.

 - Dairy-free - Omit the butter and substitute the milk with broth for an extra flavor boost.
 You'll still get a fairly creamy mashed potato if you don't use too much broth, so add a little at a time.
 Start with ½ cup of broth while whipping the potatoes and add a few tablespoons (or splashes) until you reach the desired consistency.